Did a Police Officer Use More Force Than the Situation Required?

 We Can Help

-If you were injured by police in New York City or New York State, you may have a legal claim under federal civil rights law.
+If you were injured by police, you may have a legal claim under federal civil rights law.
 Excessive force by law enforcement is a constitutional violation — and the attorneys at Nisar Law Group are here to help you understand your rights and fight for the compensation you deserve.

 Contact Nisar Law Group, P.C. at (212) 600-9534 to learn how we can be of service.